lealceldeiro/gems/TheJavaModuleSystem/Chapter05/README.md

 # Chapter 5: Running and debugging modular applications

-## 5.1	Launching the JVM with modules
+## 5.1	Launching the JVM with Modules

 The `java` command has an option `--module ${module}` that specifies the initial module *`${module}`*.
 Module resolution starts from there, and it’s also the module from which a main class will be launched.
 Example: